juliuschou/PracticalMLOpsNoahChapter1-01/README.md

 # Practical MLOps: A Step-By-Step Guide

+Create a new GitHub repository with necessary Python scaffolding using a Makefile, linting, and testing.
+Then, perform additional steps such as code formatting in your Makefile.

 ## Introduction

 Welcome to the Practical MLOps tutorial repository!
 This repository is a step-by-step guide to creating a new GitHub repository with the necessary Python scaffolding, employing Makefile, linting, testing, and additional steps such as code formatting as the first exercise of chapter 1 from "Practical MLOps" by Noah Gift and Alfredo Deza.
 Here, we also cover the details of installing and upgrading Python and other necessary development tools.